 If you thought the previous ventless air conditioner was powerful, you’ll be even more amazed by this AC unit.

-It’s our top pick for using both indoors or outdoors for a lakeside-style breeze.
+For home use, it’s our top pick for using both indoors or outdoors for a lakeside-style breeze.

 An optional ice compartment allows you to chill the air even more.